FHantke/brave-browser-wiki/IPFS-Features.md

 - [ ] Verify that clicking on `(details)` to the right of `Connected peers:` takes you to the `PEERS` pane of `127.0.0.1:45002/ipfs/bafy..../#/` and you see a global map with a dynamically updating peer count and listing, below.
 - [ ] Verify that clicking on `Perform a garbage collection sweep` resets and repopulates the `Objects:` and `Size:` stats beneath `Repo Stats`.
 - [ ] Verify that clicking `My Node` takes you to the `Status` pane of the IPFS dashboard, with a URL similar to `127.0.0.1:45002/ipfs/bafy..../#/`, where you see `Connected to IPFS`, MB count of files shared, and dynamically updating peers count, as well as your `PEER ID` and `AGENT`.

-### Import
-- [ ] Verify you can context-click on `wikipedia.org`, choose `Import to IPFS > This page` and see a `www.wikipedia.org` folder with assets, in the `Files` pane of the IPFS dashboard.
-Confirm a shareable, loadable `dweb.link` link is copied to your clipboard, and that it loads the resource.
-- [ ] Verify you can context-click on the player UI for `https://dl.espressif.com/dl/audio/ff-16b-2c-44100hz.ogg`, choose `Import to IPFS > Selected audio`, and play the audio file found in the imported folder.
-Confirm a shareable, loadable `dweb.link` link is copied to your clipboard, and that it loads the audio file.
-- [ ] Verify you can context-click on the Google logo at `www.google.com`, choose `Import to IPFS > Selected image`, and see the Google logo in its imported folder.
-Confirm a shareable, loadable `dweb.link` link is copied to your clipboard, and it loads the image.
-- [ ] Verify you can context-click on any selected text, choose `Import Selected Text to IPFS`, and...
-[TBD]
-- [ ] Verify you can context-click on `https://upload.wikimedia.org/wikipedia/commons/c/c0/Big_Buck_Bunny_4K.webm`, choose `Import to IPFS > Selected video`, and play the video, found in its imported folder.
-Confirm a shareable, loadable `dweb.link` link is copied to your clipboard, and that it loads the video file.
-- [ ] Verify you can choose `IPFS > Share Local File Using IPFS` to share a file of your choosing.
-Confirm you can view/play the file from its imported folder.
-Confirm a shareable, loadable `dweb.link` link is copied to your clipboard, and that it loads the file.
-- [ ] Verify you can choose `IPFS > Share Local Folder Using IPFS` to share a folder of your choosing.
-Confirm the file contents and sizes are identical to the originals.
-Confirm a shareable, loadable `'dweb.link` link is copied to your clipboard, and that it loads the file.

 ### Protocol system handler/OS integration
 - [ ] Verify (`Windows`) that pressing `Win+R`, typing `ipfs://bafkreigcnxudvpojjfwncmauociy5q46zsq46oe66cxbyzie3imabuoege`, and pressing `Enter` opens Brave and loads an HTML page with the word `PASS`.